Margaret Hartsyde: Orkney, Fife, and family

-The date of Margaret Hartsyde's death is unknown.
+Margaret Hartsyde died in June 1642.
 A royal charter of April 1643 mentions that Margaret Hartsyde and John Buchanan had died in the years after 1635.
 Their son-in-law Arthur Erskine inherited Scotscraig.

-The lands of Edmonston and Cauldcotts near Edinburgh were later acquired by Sir Thomas Hope.
+A family burial aisle was built at Ferryport-on-Craig church in 1644 by her son-in-law Arthur Erskine.
+The church was demolished, and the aisle's carved lintel was built into the new church.